MicrosoftDocs/azure-devops-docs/docs/organizations/security/add-users-team-project.md

 ## Add users to a team

 Several Agile tools, like capacity planning, team alerts, and dashboard widgets are team-scoped.
 That is, they automatically reference the user accounts added as members of a team to support planning activities or sending alerts.
+Also, you can create a query to list work items based on assignment to a Team Group.
 To learn more, see [About teams and Agile tools](../settings/about-teams-and-settings.md).

 As a team administrator, you can add members from the **Team Members** dashboard widget or the **Project settings> Teams** page for the team.